mohanvedase/Ingress_Path_Based_Routing/README.md

 ### Step 1.2 Create Service Manifest files
 - Defines a network service for a set of Pods.
 - Exposes Pods as a single endpoint using a virtual IP.
-- In the service files there are different Types to expose the application. they are: ClusterIP, NodePort, LoadBalancer, ExternalName.
+- In the service files there are different Types to expose the application. they are ClusterIP, NodePort, LoadBalancer, ExternalName.
-- In the demo we create the service files to run on port no 80
 - Don't mention the type of service by default it takes  as *clusterip*.
 - if you want to expose the service as NodePort or LoadBalancer mention in the service as Type= nodeport / LoadBalancer.
 - Service Object: Defines a network service for a set of Pods.
 This manifest creates a Service named "service1".